With only one teaspoon of added sweetener, these fudgy, (almost) sugar-free brownies are a delicious treat for those on special diets!

 - Mix the dry ingredients (flour, cocoa, baking powder, baking soda, salt) in a large bowl.

-- Mix the wet ingredients in a small bowl (applesauce, molasses, milk, vanilla, stevia).
+- Mix the wet ingredients in a small bowl (applesauce, molasses or maple, milk, vanilla, stevia).

 - Add the wet mix into the dry ingredients, and stir until well combined.